pkwww/yoneda_present/1-3-nat-trans.typ

 ]

 #example(title: "Question")[
-  What are the functors in the vector space example above?
+  What are the functors in the above vector space example?
 ]

 #example[